 - Disciplined Agile IT (DAIT).
 As the name suggests DAIT addresses how to apply agile and lean strategies to all aspects of IT.
 This includes IT-level activities such as enterprise architecture, data management, portfolio management, IT governance, and other capabilities.

-- Disciplined Agile Enterprise.
-A Disciplined Agile Enterprise is able to anticipate and respond swiftly to changes in the marketplace.
+- Disciplined Agile Enterprise (DAE).
+A DAE is able to anticipate and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
 Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.